zamk112/random-scripts-repo/PowerShell/IPv4CIDRSubnetting/README.md

 I also did add two more cmdlet for comparing subnets (`Compare-Subnets`, checking subnets for overlaps) and also testing IP addresses in subnets (`Test-IPInSubnet`).

-Each CmdLet has detailed comments explaining how the function works in terms of bitwise operations and mathemtical approach (if applicable).
+Each CmdLet has detailed comments explaining how the function works in terms of bitwise operations and mathematical approach (if applicable).

 This is just an overview and how I came to my solution or what I needed to understand subnets.

 # Understanding Octets & Bitwise operations
 There's a few important elements that I had remember in order to perform bitwise operations.
-This is why you will predominatly see all variables and parameter variables explcitly casted to a byte (predominatly for subnet suffix and host bits) and unsigned integer (and I wanted to make sure and understand that I am using the right variables types throughout the script).
+This is why you will predominantly see all variables and parameter variables explicitly casted to a byte (predominantly for subnet suffix and host bits) and unsigned integer (and I wanted to make sure and understand that I am using the right variables types throughout the script).

 ## IPv4 CIDR subnet suffix and host bits
-For the CIDR subnet suffix and host bits, I've decided to explcitly cast these to a `byte` type.
+For the CIDR subnet suffix and host bits, I've decided to explicitly cast these to a `byte` type.
 In IPv4 CIDR notation the maximum value of the suffix is `/32`.
 Meaning:
   * Each octet can have the maximum value of 255 or,
   * IPv4 address has a maximum bit value is 32 bits (or 4 bytes).